tradecoder/html/README.md

 ## HTML Tutorial

 HTML is Hypertext Markup Language.
 It is used to build websites.
 Anyone who wants to learn to build websites, learning HTML is a must.
-A single HTML web page has mainly some essential parts- <html>, <head>, <body>.
+A single HTML web page has mainly some essential parts- `html, head, body`.
 Here is a basic formation of HTML pages
 ```
 <!DOCTYPE html>
 <html>